Featured Projects : Neighborhood Treasures

 PROJECTS IN PROCESS

 Paving-to-planting conversions are taking place throughout San Francisco.
-To participate, please contact Plant*SF.
+To participate, use the "How-To" Section of this website or contact Plant*SF with your ideas for partnering on larger projects.

 Before